-|Send notification||Allows you to create and send an email or SMS to your audience, as well as internal notifications|
+|Send notification||Allows you to create and send an email or SMS message to your audience (as well as internal notifications)|

 |Update Contact Property|| Includes subscribing or unsubscribing your contact from a list, as well as adding/removing tags from a contact.

-|Update Automation||Add contacts in your audience to a new automation once they reach this point in your funnel, end the current automation, or end another automation.|
+|Update Automation||Add contacts to a new automation once they reach this point, end the current automation, or end a different automation.|

-|Webhook||Allows you to send or receive data to another service via API|
+|Webhook||Allows you to send data to another service via API|

 |Wait||This action holds the contact at a certain point in the automation based on the wait time chosen.|